Owner Operator: How To Get Started

 Summary: How Can I Get Started as an Owner Operator in Trucking?

-- Research the trucking industry and local laws and regulations to ensure proper knowledge of the field.
+• Research the trucking industry, local laws, and regulations to ensure proper field knowledge.

-- Make sure you have all qualifications, such as a valid CDL license and any other certifications or requirements specific to your area.
+• Ensure you have all qualifications, such as a valid CDL license and other certifications or requirements specific to your area.

-- Determine the pricing structure for services provided by your trucking business; this will help you stay competitive in the market.
+• Determine the pricing structure for your trucking business's services; this will help you stay competitive in the market.